EmergentOrder/onnx-scala/README.md

 }
 ```

-A few examples of the type constraints in action:
+A few more examples of the type constraints in action:
 ```scala
 val stringTens = TensorFactory.getTensor(Array.fill(3*224*224){"test"},Array(3,224,224))
 onnx.Abs6("abs", Some(stringTens))